paulin-crtn/ans-saa/s3/README.md

 Each access point has its own endpoint address created via the AWS Console or `aws s3control create-access-point`.
 Access Point policies control permission for access via the Access Point & is functionally equivalent to a bucket policy.
 Access Point policy can restric identities to certain prefix(s), tags or actions based on need.

 Each Access Point has a unique DNS address for network address.
 Access Points can be configured for access via VPC (requires a VPC endpoint).

-# 🔑 Key Management Service

-Create, store and manage symmetric and asymmetric keys in order to achieve cryptographic operations (encrypt and decrypt).

-> [!IMPORTANT]
-> **Keys never leave KMS** - Provides FIPS 140-2 (L2)

-- KMS Keys are **logical** (ID, date, policy, desc & state) and backed by **physical** key material
-- Keys are generated or imported in KMS and stored in an encrypted form (never in plain text)
-- AWS owned vs. Customer owned
-- Support rotation
-- Backing key (can still decrypt data with previous keys)
-- Can be used for up to **4KB** of data

-> [!NOTE]
-> Keys are isolated to a region (but can be replicated to multi-region)

-## 🔏 Data Encryption Keys (DEK)

-- Works on data > 4KB
-- KMS generate a Plaintext key (used to encrypt the data and then discarded) and a Ciphertext key (used to decrypt the data)
-- Data is stored with encrypted key outside KMS
-- Data and encrypted key must be sent to KMS for decryption (KMS will decrypt the encrypted key)

-## 👮‍♂️ Security & Policies

-Unlike other AWS services, KMS has to explicitly be told that keys trust the AWS account that there contain within.